Hertfordshire Way

 The Hertfordshire Way is a circular walk around the county of Hertfordshire, England.
 The total length is 312 km which was originally fully waymarked in the anticlockwise direction but is now waymarked in both directions.
 One section has two optional routes reducing the possible length to 271 km.

-The walk is mainly in open countryside, some less than 20 miles from central London, but also passes through the historic city of St Albans, the County town of Hertford and the towns of Royston and Bishop’s Stortford.
-A number of the smaller, attractive villages of Hertfordshire are also encompassed in the route.
+The walk is mainly in open countryside, some less than 20 miles from central London, but also passes through the historic city of St Albans, the County town of Hertford, and the towns of Royston and Bishop’s Stortford.
+Several of the smaller, attractive villages of Hertfordshire are also encompassed in the route.

 The route is formally divided into 16 sections most of which are accessible using public transport but as a circular walk it can be used to suit the wishes of the walker.

-The walk was planned and is cared for by The Friends of the Hertfordshire Way, who are affiliated with the Ramblers Association.
+The walk was planned and is cared for by The Friends of the Hertfordshire Way, who are associated with the Ramblers Association.
 Funding for maintenance of way marks etc. is provided through subscriptions and donations to the group and sale of the guidebook.

 History

 The route originally started development in 1995 as part of the celebrations to mark 60 years of the Ramblers Association but it was not until 1996 that the route was officially established with the first issue of the guidebook published in 1998.
-At that time it was 267 km in length.
+At that time, it was 267 km in length.
 Over subsequent years amendments and additions have been made.
 A second edition was published in 2009.
 A third edition was published in 2017 (ISBN 9781901037241) and is available from the Friends of Hertfordshire Way.
-The third edition builds on the previous editions and makes adjustments to the route to avoid recent housing and highway developments and also to address a small number of access concerns.
+The third edition builds on the previous editions and adjusts to the route to avoid recent housing and highway developments and also to address a small number of access concerns.
 These changes particularly affect legs 7,8,12 and 13.